BENEFITING: Gia Allemand Foundation Inc

 Gia Allemand Foundation Inc wrote -

 Researchers conduct five times as many studies into erectile dysfunction (ED) as premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).
 PMS/PMDD research is grossly underfunded despite 90% of women experience some severity of PMS and increased risk for suicidal behavior in women with PMDD.
-The Gia Allemand Foundation and NAPMDD are working together to win $1 million for PMDD and Female Suicide Prevention research in the 2016 Revlon LOVE IS ON Challenge.
+Gia Allemand Foundation is fighting to win $1 million for PMDD and Female Suicide Prevention research in the 2016 Revlon LOVE IS ON Challenge.

 For every male that dies by suicide, four females attempt it.
 Not only are women three times as likely to attempt suicide, but they are also three times as likely to be diagnosed with bipolar disorder and about twice as likely as men to suffer from depression.
 Evidence suggest the female reproductive hormones are a contributing factor.

 Join us in our mission to raise $1 million for PMDD research and female suicide prevention so not one more woman is lost.